jaccomoc/jactl/docs/pages/faq.md

 Since there is no global data of any sort (see next question), there is no need to have a way to control multiple threads accessing this data from within Jactl.

-### Why can't classes have static data members?
+### Can classes have static fields?

+Jactl supports static final data fields for classes where the fields are simple types (primitives and Strings).
+This allows the user to create names for constant values that can then be used multiple times.

+Non-final static fields that would support modification are not allowed by Jactl.
-The reason that static data members are not allowed in classes is twofold:
+The reason that they are not allowed is twofold:
+1.
-1. Jactl is intended to run in distributed applications where there are multiple instances running.
+2. Jactl is intended to run in distributed applications where there are multiple instances running.
    Having a static data member in a class for sharing information across all class instances makes no sense when there are multiple application instances running since there would then be multiple instances of the static data.